anirudhkhatry/anirudhkhatry-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Intern at Microsoft Research,India
+role: Research Fellow at Microsoft PROSE

 # Organizations/Affiliations to show in About widget
 organizations: